immutant/lein-immutant/README.md

-* `lein immutant archive [--include-dependencies] [--name name] [--context-path path] [--virtual-host host] [path/to/project]` - creates an Immutant archive (suffixed with `.ima`) in the current directory.
+* `lein immutant archive [--include-dependencies] [--name name] [--context-path path] [--virtual-host host] [path/to/project]` - creates an Immutant archive (suffixed with `.ima`) in target/.
   By default, the archive file will be named after the project name in project.clj.
 This can be overridden via the `--name` (or `-n`) option.
 This archive can be deployed in lieu of a descriptor pointing to the app directory.